dbafromthecold/SqlServerChaosEngineering/PITCHME.md

 ### Before you go any further!

+@ul
-Check your backups!<br>
+- Check your backups!<br>
-What is your restore strategy!<br>
+- What is your restore strategy?<br>
-High availability<br>
+- High availability<br>
-Diaster Recovery
+- Diaster Recovery
+@ulend

 ---

 ### What failure are we going to test?

+@ul
-What happens if a node in a Availbility Group cluster fails?
+- What happens if a node in a Availbility Group cluster fails?
+@ulend

 ---